Finistere/antidote/README.rst

     - `Documented <https://antidote.readthedocs.io/en/latest>`_, everything has tested examples.
     - No need for any custom setup, just use your injected function as usual.
 You just don't have to specify injected arguments anymore.
 Allowing you to gradually migrate an existing project.
-    - Documented, with a lot of tested examples.
 - Flexibility
     - Most common dependencies out of the box: services, configuration, factories, interface/implementation.
     - All of those are implemented on top of the core implementation.
 If Antidote doesn't provide what you need, there's